 Description: Principles of crop physiology and developmental morphology in relation to function, growth, development, and survival of perennial forage, range, and turf plants.
 The relationship of physiology and morphological development on plant use and management.

 Description: Wildland plants that are important to grassland and shrubland ecosystem management and production.
-Distribution, utilization, classification, identification (including identification by vegetative parts), uses by Native Americans, and recognition of grasses, fords, shrubs, exotic and wetland plants.
+Distribution, utilization, classification, identification (including identification by vegetative parts), uses by Native Americans, and recognition of grasses, forbs, shrubs, exotic and wetland plants.

-Prerequisites: Junior standing.
-NRES 220 or equivalent, recommended
+NRES 220 or equivalent, recommended.

 Description: Measurement and monitoring of the important vegetation and environmental factors used to develop management guidelines in grasslands, savannas, woodlands, and wetlands.
 Emphasis on using ecosystem monitoring protocols for assessment of wildlife habitat, fuels management for wild-land fire, livestock production, and watershed function.
 Requires field sampling and travel to local field sites.